 - The financial risks of MLM participation

 Many former Isotonix customers and distributors shared their experiences online.
-Some expressed frustration over misleading claims and financial losses.
-Others continued to defend the brand, citing personal positive experiences.
+Some expressed frustration over misleading claims and financial losses, while others continued to defend the brand, citing personal positive experiences.

-Understanding the lawsuit’s implications can help you navigate dietary supplement choices wisely.
+Understanding the implications of the lawsuit can help you make informed decisions about dietary supplement choices.

 Regulatory Scrutiny on Supplement Companies